Domestic violence in South Africa: Prevalence

 In a study done by the World Health Organization, it was found that 60,000 women and children are victims of domestic violence in South Africa.
 It is hard to gather accurate statistical data in South Africa because domestic violence is rarely reported.
 On average, in a cross-sectional study conducted in 2002, the women who were abused came from a lower secondary education and were unemployed.
 The same study indicated that 9.5 percent of women reported being abused within the past year (working back from 2002); in some areas of the country it rose to 28.4 percent of women who reported being abused.
 In 2013, 50 percent of the women surveyed reported that they had suffered emotional and verbal abuse.
 Of the women who were in violent relationships, 45.9 percent of them reported injury.
 In the same study it was found that typically the women who do witness and feel the violence come from a rural childhood compared to those raised in an urban area.
 Although there are many places that do offer help to those suffering from domestic violence, those resources are more available in urban areas.
 In rural areas it is harder to access proper resources.
 Nearly half of the female murders that happened in 1999 in South Africa resulted from domestic violence.

-In a study conducted in 2002 by R. Jewkes et al. 24.6% of all women, and 24.3% of black African women, experienced physical violence during their lifetime.
-Black African women were less likely to ever experience physical violence or to experience physical violence in the past year than were women of other races.
-The women in this sample were from the province of Eastern Cape, Mpumalanga, and Northern Province with a mean age of 31.
+In the first ever study conducted by the South African Human Sciences Research Council in 2024, entitled "National Gender-Based Violence Prevalence Study", all nine provinces of South Africa were studied and the findings revealed that there are racial associations in who experiences more violence.
+The study reported that Black South African women were more likely to experience physical violence with 35.5% of these women having already experienced it.
+There were also social factors that affected people who were more likely to experience sexual violence.
+Married women were least likely to experience sexual violence but still 8.5% had and women who cohabited together, but were not married, were more likely to with 14.9% having experienced it.
+However, cohabiting unmarried women were extremely likely to experience physical violence with 43.4% experiencing it.

-Recent research has found that binge drinking was associated with intimate partner violence perpetration, and that problematic alcohol use can be a predictor of intimate partner violence and domestic violence perpetration.
+Recent research has found there are socio-cultural factors that are connected to partner violence.
+For example, binge drinking was associated with intimate partner violence perpetration and problematic alcohol use can be a predictor of intimate partner violence and domestic violence.
 Additionally, men with a history of exposure to violence were more likely to have difficulty with self-control as it relates to violence towards a partner in certain situations compared to men without a history of exposure to violence.